ShivamDh/Python-Projects/README.md

 # My Python Projects

-This repository is a collection of some of the python scripts that I have wrote over while learning Python.
-By learning python and at the same time applying that knowledge to real projects, I am hoping to advance my scripting skills and expertise in Python.
+This repository is a collection of python projects I have built over time.
+With the flexibility and various capabilities of Python, I've looked to develop real life applications through Python varying from websites to GUI and scripts.

 ### Flight Web Scraping
-A new web scraping script built to try and parse data from popular flight search engines
+A new web scraping script built to try and parse data from popular flight search engines.
+Outputs data in a CSV and provides users with extended flight searching functionality

 ### Trip Weather
 A small little Python script I wrote that incorporates multiple 3rd party APIs to give accurate weather readings for various locations of a trip entered by the user.
 Comes with many user selections such as current/forecasted weather, specific weather readings, how many readings to be seen for a trip, etc.